 Genesis 7:1-24 The Ark

-Genesis 7:4-9 – This verse tells us categorically that the flood is not local in nature but universal.
+Genesis 7:4-9 – This verse tells us categorically that the flood was not local in nature but universal.
 The length of the rain is given as 40 days and nights.
 We are also told in this verse that it would still be 7 more days before the flood begins.
-Some have speculated that this was a period of morning for the death of Methusaleh.
-This is the amount of time that the sons of Jacob mourned for their father (Genesis 50:10).
+Some have speculated that this was a period of mourning for the death of Methusaleh.
+Shiva in Jewish tradition is a seven day period of mourning for the death of loved ones.
+This was the amount of time that the sons of Jacob mourned for their father (Genesis 50:10).
 Noah was six hundred years old when he entered the ark, and thus begins a new era in God’s dealing with mankind.
-The recounting of those entering demonstrates the solemnity of these events.
+The recounting of those entering demonstrated the solemnity of these events.

-Surely a flood more than 3 miles in depth could not be confined to any portion of the earth.
+Surely a flood more than 3 miles in depth could not be confined to just a portion of the earth.
 The Hebrew word kol, used twice in the verse (translated “all” and “the whole”) adds to the impression that the Flood was a universal phenomenon.
 No one could have escaped the catastrophe except those in the ark.
 There are more than 270 flood stories from all parts of the world.
 There is strong geological evidence for a universal flood.
-We will look at some of these evidences next week.

-In this we see God’s great salvation in the midst of judgment: the ark of safety.
-Even in the midst of judgment God was merciful.
-Noah believed and followed God and taught his family to seek after God, and they were saved.
-The ark was Noah’s place of refuge appointed by God to save Noah and his family from the terrifying judgment that was about to fall upon the earth.
-The ark was a type or picture of Jesus.
+In the flood account we see God’s great salvation during judgment and mercy in the ark.
+God was merciful to save a remnant of the world.
+Noah believed and followed God and taught his family to seek after God, and by entering the ark of God’s provision they were saved.
+The ark was Noah’s place of refuge appointed by God to save Noah and his family from the terrifying judgment that was to fall upon the earth.
+The ark is a type or picture of Jesus.
 Jesus is our refuge from the terrifying judgment of hell and eternal separation from God.
-Note how clearly the ark symbolizes what Christ does for us.
+Note how clearly the ark symbolizes what Yeshua has does for us.

 God gave the provision for light within the ark.
 One window—an opening, a skylight—ran all the way around the ark.
 It ran within eighteen inches of the top (Genesis 6:16).

-Some kind of pitch, probably some form of tar or asphalt, covered and sealed the ark.
-The Hebrew word for pitch (kopher) is the same word for atonement, which means to cover (Genesis 6:14).
+Some kind of sealant, probably some form of tar or asphalt, covered and sealed the ark.
+The Hebrew word for pitch (kapher) is the same word for atonement, which means to cover (Genesis 6:14).

 The ark saved Noah and his family through the waters of judgment (Genesis 7:10-24).

-Jesus Christ saves the believer through the waters of judgment.
-The waters of baptism symbolize the saving work of Christ for the true believer.
+Yeshua saves the believer through the waters of judgment.
+The waters of baptism symbolize the saving work of Messiah for the true believer.
 Peter used the ark and the waters of the flood to illustrate this point (1 Peter 3:20-21).

 The ark was the salvation of both Noah and his family (Genesis 6:18;7:1,7,13,23).